pcast31/schur/README.md

 This repo aims to provide code using simulated annealing (and potentially other genetic algorithms) to compute weakly sum-free partitions, over multiple processes and in parallel.
 The upshot is that there are also reasonably fast functions which verify partitions and compute the fitness score of a given potential partition, which are completely implemented in `numpy` for speed.

+The proposal for the algorithm, and its motivations, have been detailed in [Algorithm Proposal](WeakSchurAlgorithmProposal.pdf).

+[WeakSchur](src/README.md) contains the explanation for the main code in greater detail.

 ## `verify_partition` and `fitness `

 Both algorithms are based on the same method of generating all unique pairs of numbers in a given color partition; the idea is to generate a `meshgrid` of all possible pairs, and then get the (strictly) upper triangular part of the returned matrices of `meshgrid`: say `xx` and `yy`.
 The performance of this implementation of `verify_partition` is as follows.